This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 For e-business visa

-- any letter of invitation, if applicable, from Indian parties which wish you to conduct the business (optional)
+• any letter of invitation, if applicable, from Indian parties that you wish to conduct business with (optional)

-- if the sports event entails a visit to Restricted or Protected Areas in India, below mentioned additional documents are also to be submitted:
+• if the sports event entails a visit to Restricted or Protected Areas in India, the mentioned additional documents are also to be submitted:

 For e-conference visa